ElektraInitiative/libelektra/doc/DESIGN.md

 binding writers.
 It is not aimed at plugin writers, since it does not talk about the implementation details of Elektra.

-Elektra [aims](GOALS.md) at following design principles:
+Elektra [aims](GOALS.md) to fulfill the following design principles:

 1. To make the API futureproof so that it can remain compatible and stable over a long period of time,
-2. to make it hard to use the API the wrong way by making it simple&robust, and
+2. to make it hard to use the API the wrong way by making it simple & robust, and
 3. to make the API easy to use for programmers reading and writing configuration.